 Together with Hanneke Boon he has developed many new Appropriate Technology building methods.
 Of special note here are the lashed crossbeam connections and the Wharram Wingsail Rig.

 Throughout his life, James has been interested in the history of Watercraft, particularly the origins of the Canoeform craft of the Pacific.
 He writes papers on this subject and lectures at Marine Archaeological conferences.
-He was recently made a ‘Fellow of the Royal Geographical Society’ for his pioneering work in this field.
+He was made a ‘Fellow of the Royal Geographical Society’ for his pioneering work in this field.

 In 2008, his career came full circle, when at the age of eighty, 50 years after his pioneering voyages, he sailed the arduous Lapita Voyage, the ancient migration route into the Pacific.